TypQxQ/Klipper_ToolChanger/config/optional_macros/readme.md

-# Required and Optional macros
+# Required and Optional G-code macros

 The required macros change how Klipper uses those commands to make use of the toolchanger.
 They are all backwards compatible.
 This macros are highly recommended to be included.